Simeone and Atletico: Five years without a trophy, and the question nobody in Madrid can ignore

 This season was supposed to be different.
 Atletico had Julian Alvarez, signed from City for €75 million last summer and arguably their most complete striker since Diego Costa.
 They have Griezmann for one final season before his move to Orlando City in June.
 They have Ademola Lookman, who had spent the first half of the campaign proving he belonged at this level, and a defence built around Oblak and Le Normand that was the best they'd fielded in years.

-They are fourth in La Liga, which is fine but not the challenge they need to mount.
+In the 2025/2026 season, they finished fourth in La Liga, which is fine but not the challenge they need to mount.
 In the Copa del Rey, they beat Barcelona in the quarter-finals, which was one of the great Metropolitano nights of the Simeone era, only to lose a final to Real Sociedad from the penalty spot.

 And in the Champions League, they beat Tottenham 5-2 in the round of 16, knocked out Barcelona again in the quarters, and then ran into an Arsenal side that defended their one-goal aggregate lead for 90 minutes in north London and didn't blink once.